Best AI SEO Tools in 2026: 14 Picks Grouped by the Job They Do

 Semrush (all-in-one)

 Semrush is the do-everything platform: keyword research across a vast database, intent-and-SERP-based cluster building, rank tracking, and site audits in one login.
-In 2026 it also added a Model Context Protocol server, letting AI assistants query its data in natural language, which is a real workflow shift for anyone wiring SEO data into their own AI tools.
+In 2026 it split its lineup into a classic SEO track and a newer "Semrush One" track that folds AI-visibility tracking into the core toolkit, so when you compare plans, be clear which one you're pricing.
+It also ships a Model Context Protocol server, letting AI assistants like Claude and ChatGPT query its data in natural language, which is a real workflow shift for anyone wiring SEO data into their own AI tools.

 AlsoAsked

 AlsoAsked is small, cheap, and sharp.
 It pulls the questions people actually ask from Google's "people also ask" data and lays them out as branching maps, so you see how a query expands into real sub-questions.
 That maps directly onto the question-and-answer structure that both classic search and AI answers reward.
-There's a free tier (a few searches a day) and paid plans from around $15/month.
+There's a free tier (a few searches a day) and paid plans from around $20/month.

 Pros: cheapest way to understand real question intent; output that translates straight into headings and FAQ sections; free tier is genuinely usable.
 Cons: does one narrow thing; not a full research suite.
 A high-value, low-cost addition to almost any stack.